The Tragically Hip (EP)

-The Tragically Hip is the first release from Canadian rock band The Tragically Hip.
-The EP was produced by Ken Greer of Red Rider fame, and consisted of 7 songs (8 on CD).
+The Tragically Hip is the first release from Canadian rock band The Tragically Hip, released in 1987.

+The EP was produced by Ken Greer of Red Rider, and consists of seven songs on cassette and eight songs on CD.

-Release and reception
+Release

-The Hip's EP was released in the Kingston area in late 1987 and nationally in January 1988.
-In early 1988 the Hip went on their first cross-Canada tour lasting 5 weeks.
-In Dec 1988 they signed a long-term contract with MCA.
+The EP was released in the Kingston area in late 1987, and nationally in January 1988.

+In early 1988 the Hip went on their first cross-Canada tour lasting five weeks.
+The label's initial marketing strategy was to ignore major metropolitan markets such as Toronto, instead focusing on breaking the band in secondary markets and on campus radio; however, within weeks the band had made enough of a name for itself that they were playing Toronto venues like the Horseshoe Tavern by March.

+In December 1988 they signed a long-term contract with MCA Records.

+Songs

+It was the only album in the band's career on which the band members received separate individual songwriting credits rather than being credited collectively.

+The EP was supported by the singles "Small Town Bringdown", "Highway Girl" and "Last American Exit".

 A live version of "Highway Girl" was released in 1991 as a B-side to "Twist My Arm", in which Gord Downie tells the story of a suicide pact between a man and his girlfriend.
 It was a hit on Canadian radio, allowing the song to chart considerably higher than in its original form.
 The story contains some lines which would later recur as lyrics in the band's 1992 single "Locked in the Trunk of a Car"; it ends with Downie exclaiming "Get Mr. Ry Cooder to deliver my eulogy", which would also recur in "At the Hundredth Meridian".
 The album version was also the only song from this EP to be included in the Yer Favourites fan-picked compilation of 2005.